 Use case:

-Organizations with high-volume contractor workflows across multiple locations benefit from Teamgo’s configurable safety induction processes and real-time compliance tracking.
+Organizations managing high-volume contractor traffic across locations benefit from Teamgo’s configurable safety inductions, automated compliance tracking, and instant alerts during critical events.

 Key features: